stevengroves187/Flashcard-o-matic/README.md

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
-*** that would make this better, please fork the Flashcards and create a pull request
+*** that would make this better, please fork the Flashcard-o-matic and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** stevengroves187, Flashcards, twitter_handle, stevengroves187@gmail.com, Pomodoro Timer, project_description
+*** stevengroves187, Flashcard-o-matic, twitter_handle, stevengroves187@gmail.com, Pomodoro Timer, project_description
 -->